List of NFL Rookie of the Year awards: NFL winners (1980–present)

+Pepsi

-Pepsi NFL Rookie of the Year is an award given to the best performing rookie player in the National Football League (NFL).
-It was first awarded in 2002 and is sponsored by Pepsi.
-Winners are chosen among five finalists tallied from total votes given to Pepsi NFL Rookie of the Week winners by an online vote on the NFL's official website.
-The award is sometimes named after other varieties of Pepsi, such as Diet Pepsi and Pepsi Zero.
+Pepsi NFL Rookie of the Year, sponsored by Pepsi since 2002, is a fan-voted award given to the best performing rookie player in the National Football League (NFL).
+Winners are chosen among five finalists tallied from total votes given to Pepsi NFL Rookie of the Week winners by votes on NFL.com.
+The award is sometimes named after Diet Pepsi and Pepsi Zero Sugar.